DaedalicEntertainment/lua-coding-conventions/README.md

       -- Wrong: Meaning of third parameter is not immediately obvious.
       MessageBox:Show("Nice Title", "Nice Text", false)

 ## 5. Variables

-5.1. __DO__ use lowercase names lowercase with underscores as variable names.
+5.1. __DO__ use lowercase names with underscores as variable names.

-5.2. __DO__ use [locals rather than globals](http://lua-users.org/wiki/ScopeTutorial) whenever possible.
-Access to locals is faster than globals, since globals require a table lookup at run-time, while locals exist as registers.

-      local x = 0
-      local function count()
-            x = x + 1
-            print(x)
-      end

-5.3. __CONSIDER__ using a variable name consisting of only an underscore `_` as a placeholder when you want to ignore the variable.

-In all other cases, avoid short or meaningless names (e.g. "a", "rbarr", "nughdeget").
-Single character variable names are only okay for counters and temporaries, where the purpose of the variable is obvious.
-Even for iterators, it is very helpful to use more descriptive names:

-    for coroutine, thread in pairs(self.threads) do
-      -- ...
-    end

-5.4. __DO__ begin boolean variable names with a prefix that indicates its binary semantics (e.g. is, has):
+5.2. __DO__ begin boolean variable names with a prefix that indicates its binary semantics (e.g. is, has):

     -- Right:
     if IsReady() then